ibrahemrass/rassdemo/README.md

 ### now lats talk about growth mindst and does gaming make u a growth mindset
 ### people embrace challendes and keep trying even when its hard considerd as a groth mindset

 ![A test image](https://garrygudini.com/wp-content/uploads/2020/09/200124_Vignette_Web_Detail.jpg)

+With a game, kids already expect a learning curve.
+They know they have to learn the rules in order to play.
+Whether in kickball on the playground or in a video game, there are rules about what you can and cannot do.
+This transfers directly to any educational concept where requisite knowledge is required.

+**ues yet**  With a game, kids already expect a learning curve.
+They know they have to learn the rules in order to play.
+Whether in kickball on the playground or in a video game, there are rules about what you can and cannot do.
+This transfers directly to any educational concept where requisite knowledge is required.